SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in the EXT1 and EXT2 genes cause hereditary multiple osteochondromas.
-The EXT1 gene and the EXT2 gene provide instructions for producing the proteins exostosin-1 and exostosin-2, respectively.
+Changes in the EXT1 and EXT2 genes cause hereditary multiple osteochondromas.
+Genetic changes that cause disease are called pathogenic variants.
+The EXT1 and EXT2 genes provide instructions for producing the proteins exostosin-1 and exostosin-2, respectively.
 The two exostosin proteins bind together and form a complex found in a cell structure called the Golgi apparatus, which modifies newly produced enzymes and other proteins.
 In the Golgi apparatus, the exostosin-1 and exostosin-2 complex modifies a protein called heparan sulfate so it can be used by the cell.
+Heparan sulfate is involved in regulating a variety of body processes, including bone formation (ossification) and the growth and specialization (differentiation) of cartilage-forming cells called chondrocytes.

-If the condition is caused by a mutation in the EXT1 gene it is called hereditary multiple osteochondromas type 1.
-A mutation in the EXT2 gene causes hereditary multiple osteochondromas type 2.
-While both type 1 and type 2 involve multiple osteochondromas, mutations in the EXT1 gene likely account for 55 to 75 percent of all cases of hereditary multiple osteochondromas, and the severity of symptoms associated with osteochondromas seems to be greater in type 1.
+If this condition is caused by a pathogenic variant in the EXT1 gene, it is called hereditary multiple osteochondromas type 1.
+A pathogenic variant in the EXT2 gene causes hereditary multiple osteochondromas type 2.
+While both type 1 and type 2 involve multiple osteochondromas, pathogenic variants in the EXT1 gene likely account for 65 to 70 percent of all cases of hereditary multiple osteochondromas, and the severity of the symptoms seems to be greater in people with type 1 than in those with type 2.

-Researchers estimate that about 15 percent of people with hereditary multiple osteochondromas have no mutation in either the EXT1 or the EXT2 gene.
-It is not known why multiple osteochondromas form in these individuals.
+Researchers estimate that about 10 to 15 percent of people with hereditary multiple osteochondromas do not have a pathogenic variant in either the EXT1 or the EXT2 gene.
+It is not known what causes hereditary multiple osteochondromas in these individuals.

 Learn more about the genes associated with Hereditary multiple osteochondromas